muratk3n/thirdwave/en/README.md

 ---

 Actually Dem div indirectly caused Rep division later.
-If everyone stuck one side, -ism, none of that wld happen.
+If everyone stuck one side, -ism, none of that wld take place.
 Had to happen this way I guess..

 ---